muhib116/Event-Management/note.md

         ✅only one account information will add (update otherwise) ✅remove delete button form account information -- ✅remove compare percent from widgets
--- currency will placed after amount with space.
+-- ✅currency will placed after amount with space.
-    -- commission implement from backend.
+    -- ✅commission implement from backend.
--- from payment method page, remove serves & handling
+-- ✅from payment method page, remove serves & handling

--- ticket code scane by camera and update status to checkin.(already used ticket)
+-- ✅ticket code scane by camera and update status to checkin.(already used ticket)
     vue qrcode reader
     https://gruhn.github.io/vue-qrcode-reader/